practicalli/neovim/docs/repl-driven-development/conjure.md

 `,eb` to evaluate all the Clojure source code in the current buffer, or `,ef` to evaluate the current function.
 The result is displayed inline until the cursor moves.
 Open the REPL buffer to see larger results or a complete history.

 !!!
 INFO "Conjure School interative tutorial"
-    `:ConjureSchool` runs an interactive tutorial in Neovim, walking through the essential Conjure commands and key bindings
+    `:ConjureSchool` runs an interactive tutorial in Neovim, walking through the essential Conjure commands and key bindings.
+Use the commands provided to move through the guide or ++"j"++ / ++"k"++ to scroll through the guide content.

-!!!
+???
 WARNING "Practicalli Neovim config replaces some key bindings"
     [practicalli/neovim-config-redux](https://github.com/practicalli/neovim-config-redux){target=_blank} replaces several key bindings to make them consistent with other Clojure editors

 ## Evaluation

-Clojure REPL workflow encourages code expressions to be evaluated as it is written, providing feedback to ensure expressions are returning the expected results (or to help learn what results a function returns).
+Clojure REPL workflow encourages code expressions to be evaluated as the are written, providing instant feedback to ensure expected results are returned (or learn the kind of results a function returns).

-`,eb` - evaluate current buffer - used after first starting the REPL to load in a whole namespace and any required namespaces, or to ensure all changes have been evaluated in the REPL
+`,eb` - evaluate current buffer - used after first starting the REPL to load in a whole namespace and any required namespaces.
+Use to ensure all changes have been evaluated in the REPL (except those within a `(comment )` form or otherwise commented)

+`,er` - evaluate top-level expression (root), ignoring a surrounding `(comment )` form to support the rich comments approach

 `,ee` - evaluate expression (from start of current form) - especially useful for nested forms

-`,ef` - evaluates top-level expression (`,er` is conjure defualt) - most common command

 `,ei` - interrupt evaluation (stop long running evaluations) - stop a long running evaluation